-What can be done to remove or reduce any negative impacts of this policy (if applicable)?
-Not applicable.
-Trot applicable.
-If without one one in where the countries of the countrie No. accepting impost assessing If mitigations are in place, does this remove or No - negative impact remains reduce the negative impact?
+What can be done to remove or reduce any negat tive impacts of this policy (if applicable)?
+Not applicable. into impacts of this policy (if applicable).
+If mitigations are in place, does this remove or No - negative impact remains reduce the negative impact?
 Yes - negative impact reduced Yes - negative impact removed